memgraph/docs/docs/tutorials/migrate-from-neo4j.md

-If you are going to use different dataset to migrate, be aware of the differences between Neo4j and [Memgraph data types](/reference-guide/data-types.md) (for example, Memgraph doesn't support `DateTime()` as there is no temporal type in Memgraph that supports timezones but you can modify data to use `localDateTime()`).
+If you are going to use different dataset to migrate, be aware of the differences between Neo4j and [Memgraph data types](/reference-guide/data-types.md) (for example, Memgraph doesn't support `DateTime()` as there is no temporal type in Memgraph that supports timezones yet, but you can modify data to use `localDateTime()`).

 ## Exporting data from Neo4j